 Not only that, but I’ve also built entire flows using Onnit’s steel mace.
 Aside from a kettlebell, it’s a workout gold mine, and the unique moves you can do keep you from boredom.
 Even simple upper body moves using the mace engages your core and adds just the right amount of resistance to lower and upper body flows.

 If you want to give it a try, this is the one I use: Onnit Steel Mace

 This Mace Flow pretty much leaves nothing untouched on your upper body, and also gets your core and entire back in on the action.
-The weighted rotation of the mace strengthens and encourages flexibility through the shoulder, while lowering into a pushup combined with a light shoulder drop adds and even deeper strength challenge.
+The weighted rotation of the mace strengthens and encourages flexibility through the shoulder while lowering into a pushup combined with a light shoulder drop adds an even deeper strength challenge.